 So you've decided it's about time you had a cat in your life.
 Maybe you have a friend with a cat and you've learned first-hand how relaxing it can be to sit with a warm vibrating body in your lap.
-Or you find yourself alone in your brand new apartment and you can finally have the cat you've always wanted but couldn't have because a parent was allergic.
+Or you find yourself alone in your brand new apartment and you can finally have the cat you've always wanted but couldn't because a parent or sibling was allergic.

 Perhaps you and your spouse have agreed that the kids need a pet, and you think dogs might be too rough on the toddlers.

 Or are you empty nesters who would enjoy having another person to talk about and care for?

 A cat is a whole lot easier to deal with and cheaper to feed than a human child.
 Cats are lower maintenance, too.

 Whatever the reason, there are a number of factors to consider before rushing into a decision that you may regret later.
 The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, that frequently have their own agendas.

 Much like children, cats need the utmost care.
 This means you need to be prepared for the costs of responsibility for a cat.
 Costs can typically include spay/neutering, vaccinations, and veterinary care when necessary.